alexjeffburke/grapheetee/README.md

 const client = new Grapheetee({ url: "/api" });
 ```

-Note that
+Note that a base `url` must be supplied as an option to the constructor.

 ### Node

-Since the client is fetch based, those libraries must be added when
+Since the client is fetch based, libraries that provide these interfaces
-the module is used on node.
-This handled automatically by pulling in
+must be provided when the module is used on node.
+These details are handled
-the node version of the library as follows:
+automatically by providing a node ready version of the library:

 ```js
 const Grapheetee = require("grapheetee/node");